BigB021/2D-Game-Engine/README.md

 # 2D Platformer Game Engine

-This project is a **simple, extensible 2D game engine** for platformer-style games, built with [LibGDX](https://libgdx.com/).
+This project is a **simple, extensible 2D core engine** for platformer-style games, built with [LibGDX](https://libgdx.com/).
 It provides essential components such as an entity system, physics engine (gravity & jumping), tile management (including animated tiles), and a basic rendering pipeline with camera tracking and debug tools.

-This engine is designed as a base upon which full games can be developed, making it ideal for educational purposes, prototyping, or lightweight game projects.
+This engine is designed as a base upon which full games can be developed, making it ideal for educational purposes, prototyping, or lightweight core projects.

 ## Features